-Chances are that you already recognise the value of video when it comes to learning content.
+Chances are that you already recognise the value of UGC video when it comes to learning content.
 It’s a brilliant and versatile medium for grasping and keeping audience attention.
 As well as a useful media format to include as part of individual learning programmes, it can also support wider business priorities such as culture change, digital transformation, future skills and more.

-Video and user-generated content are both great formats to facilitate modern learning, but have you ever considered combining the two?
+Both video and user-generated content are both great formats to facilitate modern learning, but have you ever considered combining the two?

 Why introduce user-generated content to your business?